geekybo/M2_EmbSys/1_Project/1_Requirements/Readme.md

 |ID|DESCRIPTION
 |--|--|
-| HL1 |Sensor to detects the gas leakage.
+| HL1 |Sensor to detect the gas leakage.
 | HL2 |GSM module to send a message to a registered mobile number.
 | HL3 |Buzzer to alert the fire has produced.
+| HL4 |To have a quick response time.
+| HL5 |Circuit to be less complex.

 # LOW LEVEL REQUIREMENTS